 Elastic therapeutic tape goes by many names.
-It is also called kinesiology tape, Kinesio tape, K-tape, or RockTape.
+It is also called kinesiology tape, Kinesio tape, or K-tape.
 The elastic tape is used with the intent of treating pain and disability resulting from athletic injuries and other physical disorders.

 Kinesiology tape is very different from a true athletic tape; it has a built-in elasticity that, when applied correctly, helps to pull the skin away from the underlying soft tissue.
 The tape relieves pain by alleviating pressure and irritation on nerve fibers and pain receptors.
 This increases blood flow and lymphatic drainage in the area.
 Its use promotes healing through improving muscle and circulatory physiology.
 Kinesiology tape can also act as a subtle triggering mechanism, reminding the body to maintain form while performing therapeutic movements, thereby assisting in recovery.

-Rock Tape is used in service of acute injuries, injury rehabilitation, and as a stabilization technique during athletic competitions, sports, and everyday life.
-When combined with other element of Tangelo’s Manual Therapy and Movement method, elastic taping is a potent, non-invasive method to treat acute and chronic musculoskeletal pain.
+Kinesiology tape is used in service of acute injuries, injury rehabilitation, and as a stabilization technique during athletic competitions, sports, and everyday life.
+When combined with other elements of Tangelo’s Manual Therapy and Movement method, elastic taping is a potent, non-invasive method to treat acute and chronic musculoskeletal pain.

 Functional Rehabilitation is a broadly used term to describe a number of soft tissue treatment methods.
 These methods include, but are not limited to, manual therapy, sports chiropractic care, cupping therapy, and kinesiology taping.